emqx/cloud-docs/en_US/cluster_linking/cluster_linking.md

 You can view the basic information of the cluster links listed on the Cluster Linking page.

 By clicking the deployment name, you can view metrics and statistics for the cluster linking execution and message transmission on the **Overview** tab.
+If you want to reset the metrics, you can click the "Reset" button on the upper right corner, and you will be prompted to confirm the resetting.

 By clicking the **Settings** tab, you can modify the configurations.
 Alternatively, you can also click the editing icon in the **Actions** column.

 Clicking the delete icon in the **Actions** column will delete the selected cluster linking entry.